qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_form_handling.rst

       }
     ));

-The only difference to the synchronous case is the wrapping of your validator function, at least for the code you have to write as developer.
+The only difference to the synchronous case, at least from the application developer's point of view, is the wrapping of the validator function.
 Take a look at the following sequence diagram to get an insight on how the asynchronous validation is handled.

 |Asynchronous form validation|

 .. |Asynchronous form validation| image:: sd-asyncvalidate-540x308.png

 The asynchronous validation can not only be used for form items.
-Also the manager itself can handle instances of the AsyncValidator as validator.
+Also, the manager itself can handle instances of the AsyncValidator as validator.

 .. _pages/gui_toolkit/ui_form_handling#serialization:

 Serialization
 =============
 Entering data into a form is one part of the process.
-But that entered data needs to be send to the server most of the time.
-So serialization is a big topic when it comes to forms.
-We decided not to integrate the serialization in one form manager responsible for validation and serialization.
+But usually, that entered data needs to be sent to the server.
+So serialization is a major topic when it comes to forms.
+We decided not to integrate this in one form manager which would be responsible for both validation and serialization.

 .. _pages/gui_toolkit/ui_form_handling#idea_2:

 Idea
 ----
-The main idea of that was to ensure, that it works good together with features like a form widget and the corresponding data binding components.
+The main idea behind this was to ensure that it cooperates nicely with features like the form widgets and the corresponding data binding components.
 So we decided to split the problem into two different parts.
-The first part is storing the data held in the view components into a model.
-The second part takes that model and serializes the data in the model.
+The first part is storing the data held in the view components as a model.
+The second part takes that model and serializes its data.
 Sounds like :doc:`data binding </pages/data_binding/data_binding>`?
 It is data binding!

 |Serialization in qooxdoo|

 .. |Serialization in qooxdoo| image:: serialization.png

-But you don't have to connect all these widgets yourself.
-We do offer a object controller which can take care of most of the work.
+But you don't have to connect all these widgets yourself. qooxdoo offers an object controller which can take care of most of the work.
 But where do you get the model?
-Writing a specific qooxdoo class for every form sounds like a bit overkill.
+Writing a specific qooxdoo class for every form sounds like a bit of overkill.
 But qooxdoo has a solution for that, too.
-The creation of classes and model instances is already part of the data binding and can also be used here.
-Sounds weired?
+The creation of classes and model instances is already a part of the data binding components and can also be used here.
+Sounds wierd?
 Take a look at the following common scenarios to see how it works.

 .. _pages/gui_toolkit/ui_form_handling#common_scenarios:

 Common Scenarios
 ----------------
-The most common scenario is to serialize an amount of form items without any special additions.
-Just take the values of the whole form and serialize it.
+The most common scenario is to serialize a number of form items without any special additions.
+Just get the values of the entire form and serialize them.

 ::